zuozhenggh/learning-library/data-management-library/odi/production/odi12c-production.md

 2. Refresh the displayed information by clicking **Refresh** in the Designer Navigator toolbar menu.

-3. The log for the execution session of the LOAD\_SALES\_ADMINISTRATION scenario appears as shown in Figure 8--3.
+3. The log for the execution session of the LOAD\_SALES\_ADMINISTRATION scenario appears as shown:

   ![](./images/load_sales_admin_log.png)